Understanding Underground Incentivized Review Services: Evasion Tactics

 \subsection{Platform Engagement}

-Buyers are encouraged to engage with the Amazon platform while searching for the product.
-They are asked to look at similar products, browse through images, and read reviews.
-The goal of this is to simulate an organic product discovery experience.
-An agent(\textit{A8}) says:
+As an extension of above, jennies are encouraged to engage with the Amazon platform while searching for the product as a legitimate buyer would.
+They are asked to look at similar products, browse through images, read reviews and simulate an organic product discovery experience. \textit{A2} says:

-Buyers generally follow the guidelines, since their accounts are at risk.
-A reviewer(\textit{R1}) also concurs, saying:
+Jennies generally follow the guidelines, since their accounts are at risk.
+A jenny (\textit{J18}) also concurs, saying: